mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/centralized-cost-monitoring/index.md

 excerpt: Monitoring costs of all managed clusters with Kubecost
 ---

-<a href="https://docs.kubecost.com/" target="_blank">Kubecost</a>, running on Kommander, provides centralized cost monitoring for all managed clusters.
+[Kubecost](kubecost), running on Kommander, provides centralized cost monitoring for all managed clusters.
 This feature, installed by default in every Kommander cluster, provides a centralized view of Kubernetes resources used on all managed clusters.
 By default, up to 15 days of cost metrics are retained, with no backup to an external store.

 ## Centralized Costs